Testnizer

 • Key sorting — alphabetical sort of all object keys, recursively

-The output pane is a Monaco editor — you can copy, search, and further edit the formatted result.
+The output pane is a Monaco editor — copy, search, and edit the result.

 XML Formatter